esselstyn/esselstyn.github.io/publications.md

 Giarla, TC, AS Achmadi, P-H Fabre, **H Handika**, **AS Chipps**, **MT Swanson**, **JA Nations**, MA Morni, J William-Dee, N Inayah, E Dwijayanti, MRTJP Nurdin, KE Griffin, FAA Khan, LR Heaney, KC Rowe, **JA Esselstyn**.
 2025.
 [Systematics and historical biogeography of _Crunomys_ and _Maxomys_ (Muridae: Murinae), with the description of a new species from Sulawesi and new genus-level classification](https://doi.org/10.1093/jmammal/gyaf006). _Journal of Mammalogy_ DOI: 10.1093/jmammal/gyaf006.

+Hutterer, R, **MT Swanson**, **JA Esselstyn**, LR Heaney.
+2025.
+[The shrew of Nagaland: a remarkable new genus and species from northeast India, with a discussion of the phylogeny and classification of the Soricidae (Mammalia)](https://hdl.handle.net/2246/7508). _Bulletin of the American Museum of Natural History_ 474:1--69.

 Kopania, EEK, GWC Thomas, **CR Hutter**, SE Mortimer, CM Callahan, E Roycroft, AS Achmadi, WG Breed, NL Clark, **JA Esselstyn**, KC Rowe, JM Good.
 2025.
 [Sperm competition intensity shapes divergence in both sperm morphology and reproductive genes across murine rodents](https://doi.org/10.1093/evolut/qpae146). _Evolution_ DOI: 10.1093/evolut/qpae146.

 **Nations, JA**, BA Kohli, **H Handika**, AS Achmadi, MJ Polito, KC Rowe, **JA Esselstyn**.
 2025.
 [The roles of isolation and interspecific interaction in generating the functional diversity of an insular radiation](https://doi.org/10.1111/oik.10888). _Oikos_ DOI: 10.1111/oik.10888.